degville/docs-cloud/en/install-maas.md

 sudo maas createadmin
 ```
 You'll be asked for a username, a password and an email address.
 The following
-guide will assume `admin` was used as the username.
+text will assume `admin` was used as the username.

 !!!
 Note:
     MAAS does not currently make use of the email address.